C0deWiser/exiftool/README.md

 $data->description = 'about';
 ```

-It has `toArray` method te get all localized values.
+It has a `toArray` method to get all localized values.

 ```php
 $data->description?->toArray();